tears-mysthrala/Oroitz/README.md

 - **Comprehensive Test Suite**: 53 passing tests covering all components
 - **Real Memory Samples**: Included forensic samples for integration testing
+- **Real Memory Samples**: Not included in the repository due to size and privacy constraints.
+Use `assets/samples.json` and the helper script `scripts/fetch_samples.py` to download approved sample images into a local `samples/` directory for integration testing.
+See `samples/README.md` for details.
 - **Mock Data Fallback**: Graceful degradation when Volatility 3 unavailable
 - **Code Quality**: Ruff linting and Black formatting enforced